Planetside 2 Accessibility Report

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.

 Tutorials: There are helpful tutorials and instructions on how to play.
 Information is provided in a timely manner, with appropriate level of detail.

 Practice Area: You can practice freely without opponents or time pressures.
 This can be a specific practice option, or the ability to play levels with the easiest opponents to improve understanding and skill.

 Similar Games With More Accessibility Features for Getting Started

 If you want to play Planetside 2, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Planetside 2 has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in Planetside 2 which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.